vivganes/vivganes.github.io/_drafts/2017-04-21-open-coin-bank.md

 |Reward behaviors and not outcomes|Partly Yes.
 There was a clause of ‘bonus deliverables’ for which PO/Architect/manager can recommend coins.|
 |Reward peers, not subordinates.|Partly Yes.
 There was a way in which one can earn coins from their managers too.
 One big loophole was that there was no ‘upper limit’ on how many coins the higher-ups can give from the Eye of God to anyone.
 This promotes people trying to please managers as it helps their performance appraisal in addition to the coin encashment.|

 Were these differences the ones that contributed to the death of Open coin bank?
 I do not know for sure.
 But, I now have some good improvements to the system that can be tried for the next cycle.
-Thanks, Jurgen for the pointers!
+Thanks to Jurgen for the pointers and to my team which helped my thought process by trying this experiment!